revive-adserver/revive-adserver/README.txt

     Credits:
     ------------------------------------------------------------------------
-    Thanks to Marcus Baker for allowing m3 Media Services Limited to distribute Simple Test for PHP along with Openads.
+    Thanks to Marcus Baker for allowing Openads Ltd to distribute Simple Test for PHP along with Openads.
 Simple Test is distributed under the Open Group Test Suite License.
 Please see the Simple Test LICENSE file in the lib/simpletest/ directory for details.